 }

-Drawer Navigator: Side Menu
+Drawer Navigator: When You Need a Side Menu

 // navigation/DrawerNavigator.tsx